Free Theaters Threatened In Fallout From ‘Julius Caesar’ As Supporters Plan Rally

 To: info@newyorkclassical.org

-Go fuck yourselves!
+Go f*ck yourselves!
 Every last discusting one of you.
 I curse every one of you.
 May you each die a more horrible terrifying death!
 Rich you all!!!

 From: [deleted]